 The Q.TRON G2+ delivers 22.5% efficiency at 440W.
 It uses TOPCon technology for better performance in hot and low-light conditions.
 Current Qcells warranties include a solid 25-year product and performance guarantee.

 At $2.50+/W installed, it’s one of the best value-for-money options among high-efficiency solar panels.
-I ranked it here because it threads the needle perfectly between price and performance.
+We ranked it here because it threads the needle perfectly between price and performance.

 Best For: Homeowners who want a high-performance panel from a trusted brand with a massive US presence.